Zombie apocalypse movies aren’t science fiction. They’re documentaries.

 Navigating Reality: The Illusion of Fixed Meaning

-Each moment, our brains interpret vast input at incredible speed, long before conscious awareness catches up.
-We mistake this seamless interpretation for fact, for truth.
-But meaning is something we build, beginning deep within the nervous system that then works its way through our brain, being tagged and categorized along the way, filtered by as well as reaffirming our sense of self.
+Each moment, our brains process incoming input at incredible speed, long before conscious awareness catches up.
+We mistake these predictions for perception, for fact and truth.
+But meaning is something we are building and rebuilding constantly, a process that flows from deep within the nervous system through our entire brain, being tagged and categorized along the way, filtered by as well as reaffirming our sense of self.
 This process is how we navigate the world, and it is always under way.

-We think we are reading the world, when it’s more accurate to say that we are defining it as we go.
+We think we are reading the world, when it’s more accurate to say that we’re projecting it ahead, then adjusting as we go.

 We are a ship always at sail.